macocu/Monolingual-Curation/README.md

   - everything between `{{` and `}}` removed (e.g. `{{item_ratings['val' + i]}})`)
   - case insensitive search
 - HTML entitites unescaped with `html.unescape()`

+## Post-processing Curation (after the Monotextor pipeline)

+The entire pipeline with exact steps to follow and the output files is described [here](scripts/README.md).

+Steps (outline):
+- create a prevert file from the monotextor file and filter out some data (like short texts - see more below)
+- transform the prevert format into XML and validate it

+### Data filtering

+#### Document-level

+- documents consisting only of `quality="short"` paragraphs removed
+- documents with "&diff=" or "action=edit" in the URL (documents with Wiki Markup) removed
+- documents with the non-target language as the predominant language (non-target language is in the first position in the `lang_distr` attribute; distribution is calculated based on the language detected in all non-short paragraphs - we chose non-short paragraphs instead of only good paragraphs because some documents might have no "good" paragraphs) removed.
+Allowed languages are the main languages of the corpora (SL: "sl", HBS: "hbs_lat", "hbs_cyr", etc.)
+- the following characters are escaped in text, titles, URLs and domains: `<, >, &, ', ''` (to satisfy XML rules).
+In attribute values double quotes and ampersands are escaped.
+In the text only angle brackets (`<` and `>`) are escaped.

+#### Domain-level

+Additional filtering:
+- porn (Slovene and HBS only): all domains for which more than 0.94% of texts in the domain have the ratio of paragraphs without punctuation per non-short paragraphs (non_punct/non_short_p) higher than 0.25%, with limitations applied that only the texts with more than 2 nonshort sentences are analysed, and only domains with more than 5 text are analysed.
+False positives were manually removed from the list of domains to be deleted.
+- manually annotated bad domains (Slovene and HBCS) from the list in `additional-documentation/SouthSlavic-bad-domains-list.txt`

+### Format preparation

+- add information on punctuation ratio in paragraphs: `wo_punct` added to paragraphs for which no. of punctuation per no. of words is less than 0.2
+- calculate lang_distr
+- add the metadata, listed below

+See [final-format.md](final-format.md) for details on the final files structure and attributes.

 ## Disclaimer
 The contents of this document are the sole responsibility of the members of the MaCoCu consortium, and do not necessarily reflect the opinion of the European Union.